Takobz/groceries-web/design-and-docs/backlog/tasks.md

 - Anyone who visits the site can create cart.
 - Anyone who can create cart can share cart.
 - Anyone with link to cart can perform CRUD on it.
+- Cookie as form of preserving user carts (no login required)

 ### V1
 - Add Idompotancy logic.